FordPipatkittikul/Databases/SQL/README.md

     - A database is being used to figure out what new products we should offer.

     - A database is being used to drive statistics for reporting to the executives.

+# QUERY syntax

+Renaming a columns
+SELECT column as '<new name>'